• Go to app

 Going to teamLab Borderless is a piece of cake.
 Just make sure you don't mix up the new teamLab Borderless location with the old one in Odaiba or the teamLab Planets museum in Toyosu.
 It's crucial to maintain clear distinctions.

 Thanks to excellent public transportation connections, the museum is easily accessible to both local and international visitors.
-The nearest station to teamLab Borderless is Kamiyacho station on the Tokyo Metro Hibiya Line.
-Exit 5 of Kamiyacho Station is your gateway to a world of digital art.
+The nearest station to teamLab Borderless is Kamiyacho Station on the Tokyo Metro Hibiya Line.
+Exit 5 of Kamiyacho Station is your gateway to the digital art museum.

 Alternatively, if you're coming from Roppongi Station or Azabujuban Station, a pleasant 15-minute stroll will lead you to the entrance of teamLab Borderless.
 Situated conveniently in central Tokyo with effortless access, this digital art museum offers a perfect day out in the heart of the city.